TestGitB/qksms/README.md

 3. Make enhancement requests (it would be great if QKSMS...)

 #### Reporting bugs
 A great bug report contains a description of the problem and steps to reproduce the problem.
 We need to know what we're looking for and where to look for it.
-If the QKSMS team can't reproduce a bug, we will work with testers to fix the problem.
+If the QKSMS.team can't reproduce a bug, we will work with testers to fix the problem.

 Bugs are given the red `bug` label.
 Bugs also may be given extra orange labels: